 In this modeling style, the flow of data through the entity is expressed primarily using concurrent signal assignment statements.
-The structure of the entity is not explicitly specified architecture HA CONCURRENT of HALF ADDER is carry <= A and B;
+The structure of the entity is not explicitly specified in this modeling style, but it can be implicitly deduced.
+Consider the following alternate architecture body for the HALF..ADDER entity that uses this style.

+carry <= A and B;